goatgitter/modmanager/README.md

 A confirmation screen will be displayed, giving the option to close the Minecraft Client.

-Any additional mods added to the .minecraft\mods\manymods folder will be automatically loaded when the game is started.

 * clear-skies : https://www.curseforge.com/minecraft/mc-mods/clear-skies : Apache License 2.0
 * horse-stats : https://www.curseforge.com/minecraft/mc-mods/horsestatsvanilla : MIT License
 * right-click-clear : https://www.curseforge.com/minecraft/mc-mods/right-click-clear : CC0 1.0 Universal